jrmeyerhofer/LITA2017/Lesson_5/README.md

     var cell = sheet.getRange("A3");
     cell.setValue(response);
 ```
-Finally, we navigate the JSON file, and get the value of the doi and put it in cell B5.
+Finally, we navigate the JSON string, and get the value of the doi and put it in cell B5.
 ```javascript
     if ('doi' in data['results'][0]) {
       var doi = data['results'][0]['doi'];